python-cmd2/cmd2/docs/features/hooks.rst

 returning it, and the modified value will be passed to the next postcommand hook.
 The value returned by the final postcommand hook will be passed to the command finalization hooks, which may further modify the value.
-If your hook blindly returns ``False``, a prior hook's requst to exit the application will not be honored.
+If your hook blindly returns ``False``, a prior hook's request to exit the application will not be honored.
 It's best to return the value you were passed unless you have a compelling reason to do otherwise.